microsoft/autogen/docs/design/03 - worker-protocol.md

 If a message arrives for an agent which does not have a corresponding entry in the catalog, the worker activates a new instance of that agent and inserts it into the catalog.
 The worker dispatches the message to the agent:

-* For an `Event`, the agent processes the message and no response is generated.
+- For an `Event`, the agent processes the message and no response is generated.
-* For an `RpcRequest` message, the agent processes the message and generates a response of type `RpcResponse`.
+- For an `RpcRequest` message, the agent processes the message and generates a response of type `RpcResponse`.
 The worker routes the response to the original sender.

 The worker maintains a mapping of outstanding requests, identified by `RpcRequest.id`, to a promise for a future `RpcResponse`.
-When an `RpcResponse` is received, the worker finds the corresponding request id and fulfils the promise using that response.
+When an `RpcResponse` is received, the worker finds the corresponding request id and fulfills the promise using that response.
-If no response is received in a specified time frame (eg, 30s), the worker breaks the promise with a timeout error.
+If no response is received in a specified time frame (eg. `30s`), the worker breaks the promise with a timeout error.

 ### Termination